dziekiczan1/eRZet/README.md

 ## Introduction
 This is a code repository for the **eRZet Company** project

-Stack used for this project: React, Typescript, TailwindCSS, Framer Motion
+Stack used for this project: React, TailwindCSS, Framer Motion

 ## Setup
 - run ```npm i && npm start```